Yusreen/Predicting-the-Customer-Lifetime-Value-CLV-of-a-small-cafe/README.md

 Bronze Layer (Raw Data): This is where all the raw, unprocessed transactional data is stored.
 It contains the data as-is, without any transformations.

 Silver Layer (Cleaned and Transformed Data): In this layer, data is cleaned and enriched.
-We perform necessary transformations, such as joining datasets, handling missing values, and creating features like Total Spend, Visit Frequency, and CLV.
+We perform necessary transformations, such as renaming columns, adding ingestion_date in all datasets.

 Gold Layer (Aggregated Data): This layer contains business-ready, aggregated data for reporting and analysis.
-Key metrics like Customer Lifetime Value (CLV) and Customer Segmentation are calculated and stored here.
+The following tables were created:

+1. average customer spending
+2. clv estimate
+3. item purchased
+4. loyalty spending
+5. signup date analysis
+6. spending loyalty status
+7. spending per day

 ## Project Steps and Workflow